Red Desert (film)

-Red Desert (Il deserto rosso) is a 1964 drama film directed by Michelangelo Antonioni and starring Monica Vitti with Richard Harris.
+Red Desert (Il deserto rosso) is a 1964 psychological drama film directed by Michelangelo Antonioni and starring Monica Vitti and Richard Harris.
 Written by Antonioni and Tonino Guerra, it was Antonioni's first color film.
-The story follows a troubled woman (Vitti) living in an industrial region of Northern Italy following a recent automobile accident.
+Set in Northern Italy, the story follows a troubled woman who is unable to adapt to her environment after an automobile accident.

-Red Desert was awarded the Golden Lion at the 25th Venice Film Festival in 1964.
+Red Desert was awarded the Golden Lion at the 25th Venice International Film Festival in 1964.
 It has received acclaim from critics.
 This was the last in a series of four films he made with Vitti between 1959 and 1964, preceded by L'Avventura (1960), La Notte (1961), and L'Eclisse (1962).

 Plot

 In Ravenna, Italy, Giuliana is walking with her young son, Valerio, towards the petrochemical plant managed by her husband, Ugo.
-Passing workers who are on strike, Giuliana nervously and impulsively purchases a half-eaten sandwich from one of the workers.
+Passing workers who are on strike, Giuliana nervously and impulsively buys a half-eaten sandwich from one of the workers.
 They are surrounded by strange industrial structures and debris that create inhuman images and sounds.
 Inside the plant, Ugo is speaking with a visiting business associate, Corrado Zeller, who is looking to recruit workers for an industrial operation in Patagonia, Argentina.
 Ugo and Corrado converse comfortably in the noisy factory when Giuliana arrives.
 Ugo introduces Corrado to Giuliana who departs to wait in Ugo's office.

-Ugo later tells Corrado that his wife had a recent auto accident, and though she was physically unhurt, she has not been right mentally.
-That night in their apartment, Giuliana becomes highly agitated and fearful over a dream she had about sinking in quicksand.
-Ugo is unable to calm her or understand what she's experiencing.
+Ugo later tells Corrado that his wife had a recent auto accident, and though she was physically unharmed, she has been mentally unwell.
+That night in their apartment, Giuliana becomes highly agitated and fearful over a dream she had about sinking into quicksand.
+Ugo is unable to calm her or understand what she is experiencing.

-Corrado visits her at an empty shop she's planning to open and talks about his life and the restless nature of his existence.
+Corrado visits Giuliana at an empty shop she is planning to open and discusses his life and the restless nature of his existence.
 She accompanies him to Ferrara on one of his worker recruitment drives, and she indirectly reveals details about her mental state.
-She tells him that when she was in the hospital, she met a young woman patient who was advised by her doctors to find someone or something to love.
+She tells him that when she was in the hospital, she met a young female patient who was advised by her doctors to find someone or something to love.
 She speaks of the young woman feeling like there was "no ground beneath her, like she was sliding down a slope, sinking, always on the verge of drowning."
 They travel to a radio observatory in Medicina, where Corrado hopes to recruit a top worker.
 Surrounded by cold industrial architecture, Giuliana seems lost in her loneliness and isolation.